- Get in a great paddle on a beautiful river without a big time commitment

 Red Horse Access to River Round – 15 miles

-I had high hopes for fun rapids on this section based on its twistiness and some blogs I read but it seems there is very little vertical drop for most of this section so while it is indeed twisty, it is mostly deep and wide pools with fairly rare, very tame class I rapids.
-I’d say no more than 15 overall through the 15 miles.
+I had high hopes for fun rapids on this section based on its twistiness and reading through some blogs prior to going.
+That didn’t pan out.
+It seems there is very little vertical drop for most of this section.
+So, while it is indeed twisty, it is mostly deep and wide pools with fairly rare, very tame, class I rapids.
+I’d say there are no more than 15 very mild through the 15 miles.

 It did have big majestic bluffs, very clear water (during a fairly dry spell, late August 2021), wildflowers, and lots of other natural beauty so it was certainly a wonderful day on the river but, for my personal tastes, there are nicer sections that are closer with faster moving water and more engaging rapids.